r1q/Parse.com-functions-for-PHP/README.md

 PHP-Parse.com-tools
 ===================

-Tools for the main functions of the Parse.com REST API. (https://parse.com/docs/rest)
+Tools for the main functions of the Parse.com REST API. (https://parse.com/docs/rest).
+Include it in your PHP file and you're ready to go.

 parseUpload($fileURL)
 ------------------------